Triathlon Psychology - improve your swim, bike and run performance

 This is why.

 I’ve been competing in triathlon for over 20 years – with my first race in 1996.
 Over this time, I have developed a fair amount of insight into the psychology of triathlon, as well as the individual sports of swimming, cycling and running.
-I have competed at several National, European and World Age-Group Triathlon Championships, and completed an Ironman.
+I have competed at numerous National, European and World Age-Group Triathlon Championships, and completed an Ironman.
 I regularly write articles for and answer questions posed by readers of the 220 Triathlon Magazine, Triathlete's World, Triathlon Plus and Runner's World magazines (read some of my triathlon psychology articles here).

 I've worked successfully with triathletes, plus single discipline swimmers, cyclists (road and track) and runners.
 These events can range from a handful of seconds to over ten hours, or multi-day stage races; requiring all-out explosiveness or careful strategic pacing; mostly a solitary experience or a mass-start with thousands, individual or team; very safe or with significant risk...